- Residency - Boston University Medical Center (2003-2006), Internal Medicine

 - Sports Cardiology

-Satyam Sarma, M.D., is an Assistant Professor of Medicine in the UT Southwestern Medical Center’s Department of Internal Medicine.
+Satyam Sarma, M.D., is an Associate Professor in the Department of Internal Medicine at UT Southwestern Medical Center, and a member of its Cardiology Division.

 Dr. Sarma became interested in cardiovascular diseases during his undergraduate studies in engineering.
 He pursued medical training at Boston University, where he also served as Chief Medical Resident.